US says Russia abruptly postpones arms control talks

 The State Department said Russia had “unilaterally postponed” a meeting of the Bilateral Consultative Commission that was scheduled to begin Tuesday in Egypt and last through next week.
 It said Russia had promised to propose new dates but had offered no reason for the delay.

+“We’re going to be working through the embassy to try to figure out what happened here,” Kirby said.
+“And we’d like to see it get back on the schedule as soon as possible because it’s important.
+It’s not just important for our two nations.
+It’s important for the rest of the world.”

+In Moscow, a Russian foreign ministry statement reported by Russian news agencies offered no reason for the postponement.

-The commission hammers out details of U.S. and Russian inspections of each others’ military sites under the terms of the New START treaty, the last major arms control pact between Washington and Moscow.
+The Bilateral Consultative Commission hammers out details of U.S. and Russian inspections of each others’ military sites under the terms of the New START treaty, the last major arms control pact between Washington and Moscow.

 The commission has not met in more than a year, initially because of the COVID-19 pandemic, but has since languished due to Russia’s invasion of Ukraine.
 The meeting in Cairo had been aimed at showing the two sides remain committed to arms control and keeping open lines of communication despite other differences.